 Strong transport connections with neighboring countries mean that many Swiss cities, including Geneva and Basel, are within commuting distance of another country.
 If your work permit permits (if you’re an EU citizen, for example, or working for a UN agency) you may wish to consider living across the border where property prices are cheaper.

-Life as a frontalier, with a residence in France or Germany and a job in Switzerland, can be more complicated, particularly for American citizens who may find themselves paying tax in three countries.
+Life as a frontalier, while renting in France or renting in Germany with a job in Switzerland, can be more complicated, particularly for American citizens who may find themselves paying tax in three countries.
 However, many people find it worthwhile for the financial benefits, particularly if they are only staying for a limited period or have come from another Eurozone country.

 Costs to rent in Switzerland